Disclaimer

 Run with Lower Priority (

-):- Terminal B: Start
+nice):- Terminal B: Start

-with a lower priority (higher nice value). - Terminal C: Observe in
+yeswith a lower priority (higher nice value). - Terminal C: Observe in

-value will be higher (lower priority) than the default.
-If other CPU-bound tasks were running at default priority, thisyes
+htop/top.
+Find the newyesprocess.
+ItsNIvalue should be 15.
+ItsPRvalue will be higher (lower priority) than the default.
+If other CPU-bound tasks were running at default priority, thisyesprocess would get less CPU time.

 - Terminal B: Start